-The cause of lyme disease are small, spiral form bacteria called Borrelia burgdorferii, which are carried and transmitted by ticks.
+Lyme disease is caused by small, spiral bacteria called Borrelia burgdorferii, which are carried and transmitted by ticks.

 Head, body, muscle and joint pain (similar to a flu)

-In the further course lyme disease can manifest itself as a chronic multi systemic disorder and the patient might develop a neuroborreliosis which leads to nerve inflammations.
+In the further course lyme disease can manifest itself as a chronic and multisystemic disorder, and the patient might develop a neurological condition called neuroborreliosis, which leads to nerve inflammation.

-The symptoms of lyme disease are unspecific and similar to those of cervical instabilities.
-It can come to a variety of neurological problems which makes it hard to differentiate.
-Also lyme disease is very complicated to diagnose because a lot of blood tests which are available are false positive or false negative.
-Especially if the infection was a long time ago.
+The symptoms of lyme disease are unspecific and similar to those of cervical spine instabilities.
+A variety of neurological problems may arise, which makes it hard to differentiate from other conditions.
+Moreover, lyme disease is very complicated to diagnose because a lot of blood tests currently available are false positive or false negative – especially if the infection was a long time ago.

-Lyme disease is diagnosed in blood tests or if neuroborreliosis is suspected through a lumbar puncture.
+Lyme disease is diagnosed in blood, or, if neuroborreliosis is suspected, through a lumbar puncture.

-To stay unrecognized from the immune system the bacteria tend to hide in tissue with poor blood supply especially in the chronic state.
-That leads to ligament and tendon damage and even ruptures, which can also affect the cervical spine.
+During the chronic state of lyme disease, the bacteria try to stay unrecognized from the immune system and therefore hide in tissue with poor blood supply.
+This leads to ligament and tendon damage or even ruptures, which could possibly affect the cervical spine.

-The biochemistry of lyme disease in case of nitrostative stress is similar to the appearance of cervical spine instabilities.
+The biochemistry lab results of lyme disease in case of nitrostative stress appear similar to those of cervical spine instabilities.